 knitr to knit some R code that makes use of the

 htmlwidget sample code.
-The result of each different Run in Domino is a different HTML file, which Domino knows how to display as interactive dashboard.
-Check our each result, below, or take a look at the full set of Runs.
+The result of each different Run in Domino is a different HTML file, which Domino knows how to display as an interactive dashboard.

 We only ran into one small issue getting these working.
 When you use an htmlwidget from an interactive R session, it will generate a self-contained HTML page that includes all the necessary JS files to render the widget.
 But when you knit an HTML file that renders an htmlwidget, you have to explicitly include the supporting JS/CSS files in your HTML.
 E.g., for a dygraph widget